Mo-Adeeb-Alkahat/Fylo-data-storage-component-solution/README.md

-# Frontend Mentor - Fylo data storage component solution
+# Frontend Mentor - o

 This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.